afnashamila/safety-stock-optimization/README.md

 In footwear manufacturing supply chains, demand is seasonal, promotional, and uncertain.
 The company's existing safety stock method — a weighted average formula — relied on simplified assumptions and failed to account for:
 a) Demand variability across product grades (fast-moving, top models, new launches, etc.)
 b) Lead time uncertainty arising from manufacturing cycle time (2–3 days) and transit time (7–10 days nationally)
-c) No reorder point system, meaning restocking decisions were reactive rather than planned This led to two chronic outcomes:
+c) No reorder point system, meaning restocking decisions were reactive rather than planned.
+This led to two chronic outcomes:
 i) excess inventory during off-peak periods, and ii) stockouts during peak sales windows — costing the company both capital and customer service levels.